Electric Picnic 2018: Kendrick connects, but Versatile steal the crown

 Is that a bad thing?
 Not necessarily, and their strobe-heavy early evening clash with a fading sun proved more arresting than the average reveller may have anticipated, not least when Martin Doherty windmilled for the audience as if trying to start a riot at a football match.

 Lauren Mayberry, however, remains their leading light.
-In conversation with JOE earlier (check it out on JOE's IGTV), she mused on how her band aren't a deliberately political outfit even if they occasionally find themselves cast in such a role.
+In conversation with JOE earlier, she mused on how her band aren't a deliberately political outfit even if they occasionally find themselves cast in such a role.

 Still, there's a defiant anthem-like quality about 'Recover' as Mayberry, eyes bejewelled in brilliant blue, throws her gaze upon the crowd, pleading for communion.